Our research

 During seed maturation other important seed quality traits, such as dormancy, longevity and vigor are acquired.
 These traits are essential for seed survival and resilience to challenging environments.

-In our collaborative project 'HEAT: High temperature Effect on Arabidopsis and Tomato seed quality', funded by the NWO Open Technology Program (Dec, 2022), we investigate how high temperature during seed maturation affects seed survival and overall seed quality.
+In our collaborative project 'HEAT: High temperature Effect on Arabidopsis and Tomato seed quality', we investigate how high temperature during seed maturation affects seed survival and overall seed quality.

 We combine experimental physiology and several omics approaches to identify the genetic and molecular regulation of high temperature in different seed developmental stages in a model and crop species.

-Members: Prof. dr. Leónie Bentsink (project leader and supervisor) Lars Bakermans (PhD candidate), dr. Mariana A. S. Artur (project supervisor).
+Members: Prof. dr. Leónie Bentsink (project leader and supervisor), dr. Mariana A. S. Artur (project supervisor), Lars Bakermans (PhD candidate), Inès Marais (PhD candidate) & Jan Kodde (technician).